ARTICLE I. OBJECTIVES

 - The number of votes for, votes against and abstentions shall be recorded in the minutes.

-- In voting on any executive board motion, the President shall only vote to break a tie.
+- In voting on any Executive Board motion, the President shall only vote to break a tie.

 - In order to vote, a member must be in good standing (not under suspension or probation) having fulfilled all financial obligations to the Organization.

-ARTICLE IX.
-AMENDMENTS TO THE BY-LAWS
+ARTICLE X. AMENDMENTS TO THE BY-LAWS

 - All proposed amendments must be presented to the members at the general meeting immediately prior to the meeting at which they are to be voted upon, or by mail or e-mail at least three weeks prior to the general meeting at which the proposed amendments are to be voted upon.